 Fortunately, medical records can serve as evidence showing that, indeed, your injuries resulted from the car accident and didn’t exist beforehand.
 The right documentation often contains physician’s opinions showing that your injuries are new and resulted from the recent crash.
 This helps rule out the argument that your injuries are a result of an underlying condition.

 3. Medical records help determine your claim’s value

 Medical records often keep track of how much your injury has cost you in medical bills.
 This includes all financial costs relating to ambulatory services, surgeries, treatments, prescriptions, rehabilitation, and hospital visits.
-Using these records, your personal injury attorney can easily quantify your damages and justify your settlement request.
+Using these records, your Car accident attorney can easily quantify your damages and justify your settlement request.

 Quantifying physical pain, mental anguish, emotional suffering, and other non-economic damages is quite tricky.
 Luckily, medical records show the timeline of your injury as well as how much of an impact it has had on your life.
 This information can help establish the effects of your injury and the extent to which it will continue to affect you, or the estimated future costs.

 Put your medical records in the right hands